-Land Withdrawais
+Land Withdrawels

-Land withdrawals are the primary land protection measure in the Interim Measures Agreement.
-Canada and the DCFNs must now negotiate an agreement which will identify lands to be protected from development through an Order in Council of the federal government.
+Land withdrawels are the primary land protection measure in the Interim Measures Agreement.
+Canada and the DCFNs are now negotiating an agreement which will identify lands to be protected from development through an Order in Council of the federal government.
 Lands which have been withdrawn can not be sold, staked or leased for development.
 They are to be protected for traditional uses.